 When I had the opportunity to get this camera to give it a try I jumped at the chance.

 Similar to the Campark X15 4K action cam (also a really excellent little camera) that I just bought too; the box this dashcam comes in is very slick and high-quality looking.
-I 20200509_141512love the design in fact.
+I love the design in fact.

 All pieces are packed well in cardboard partitions and individual bags as you’d expect.